Self-service Analytics - 18 years of direct experience

 The "Data Model"

 Financial reporting is an example where data models must be accurate to the penny or decimal place.
 Many larger or Big Data sets are used for exploring and have been called Data Lakes (raw data).
-EDWs typically have data stored, prior to ETL work, in Operational Data Stores (ODS).
-ETL is used to clean and transform data from the ODS (raw data) and place clean data that is conformed to Master Data (dimensions) and fact tables in the EDW.
+EDWs typically have data stored, prior to ETL work, in the Operational Data Store (ODS).
+ETL is used to clean and transform data from the ODS (raw data) and place clean data that is conformed to Master Data (Dimensions) and fact tables in the EDW.
 This is where precise loading of the EDW matters for corporate reporting accuracy.
 Data Lakes or raw data used directly can provide valuable research insights; however, are not clean enough for EDW use.
 There is still creative tension in the software industry around financial type accuracy and exploration or data science work with very large data sets.

 We have 18 years of progressive experience building advanced data models for enterprise BI and analytic systems across many industries and functional company areas.
 Our data models provide thorough analysis capability and quick response times.
 We have found that most large data warehouses do not have the KPI and metric analysis capabilities needed in today's fast-changing and competitive world.